PhD (University of Western Australia).

 Area of study

 Wilding's research explores meanings and practices at the intersections of intimacy, mobilities and technologies.
 My PhD research examined the impact of media in intimate relations and a sense of self.
-I later conducted research exploring the ways in which migrants in Australia use communication technologies and visits to care for their elderly parents in the home country.
+I laterexploredthe ways in which migrants in Australia use communication technologies and visits to care for their elderly parents in the home country.
 This interest in transnational relationships provided the foundation for a number of further projects.
 One, supported by an ARC Discovery Project grant, explores the role of new media in ageing, by considering the ways in which elderly migrants and non-migrants in Australia engage with friends and family around the world.
 Another is an ARC Linkage Project that examined the ways in which young people from refugee backgrounds use communication technologies and media production tools to communicate in Australia and beyond.
 This latter project has introduced me to the life experiences of people from Karen and Hazara refugee backgrounds, both in Melbourne and regional Victoria.
-I have had the opportunity to further extend my knowledge of Karen community and culture through a project in Bendigo on transnational regional settlement of humanitarian arrivals.
+I have had the opportunity to further extend my knowledge of Karen community and culture through a project exploring regional settlement of humanitarian arrivals from a transnational perspective.

-In addition to conducting my own research, I also lead the Migration and Mobilities (ancient and current) research cluster in the Transforming Human Societies RFA.
+In addition to conducting my own research, I also lead the Migration and Mobilities (ancient and current) research cluster in the Transforming Human Societies Research Focus Area.
 We meet on a regular basis to share reseach and insights into how social mobilities and the movements of people and cultures intersect with social inequalities, wellbeing, intimacies, bordering practices and policy processes, among other issues.
 Our research uses both qualitative and quantitative approaches and covers diverse regional contexts, including Australia, the Pacific, Asia, Africa, Latin America, Europe and beyond.

 - Migrant and refugee identities